iress/webservices-v4-docs/samples/C#/iosplus-download/README.md

 update_service_references.ps1
 ```

-(WINDOWS ONLY - Powershell Script) If there are any issues authenticating to the WSDL, download the WSDLs from a browser first to to the files Iress.wsdl and IosPlus.wsdl respectively (in the WebServices folder) then run:
+(WINDOWS ONLY - Powershell Script) If there are any issues authenticating to the WSDL, download the WSDLs from a browser first to the files Iress.wsdl and IosPlus.wsdl respectively (in the WebServices folder) then run:
 ```
 update_service_references_from_file.ps1
 ```